 Sensor could come from Sony

-That's a 0.68 µm decrease compared to the iPhone 13 Pro and iPhone 13 Pro Max.
+This is a reduction of 0.68 µm compared to the iPhone 13 Pro and iPhone 13 Pro Max.
 The sensor is believed to be from Sony, like the one in the iPhone 13 Pro.
-Despite the changed pixel size, the iPhone 14 Pro will reportedly feature the same Dual Pixel Auto Focus (DPAF) system that Apple markets as "Focus Pixels" and that the iPhone has offered since the iPhone 6 in 2014, as well as the same ability to record 16:9 HDR videos at up to 60 frames per second.
-The device's sensor is said to be 1/1.3 inches in size.
-That's 21.2 percent larger than the 1/1.65-inch sensor on the wide-angle camera in the iPhone 13 Pro and iPhone 13 Pro Max.
+Despite the changed pixel size, the iPhone 14 Pro will reportedly feature the same Dual Pixel Auto Focus (DPAF) system that Apple markets as "Focus Pixels," which the iPhone has offered since the iPhone 6 in 2014, as well as the same ability to record 16:9 HDR video at up to 60 frames per second.
+The device's sensor is said to be 1/1.3-inch in size.
+This is 21.2 percent larger than the 1/1.65-inch sensor of the wide-angle camera in the iPhone 13 Pro and iPhone 13 Pro Max.

 iPhone 14 Pro could take mobile camera photography to a new level